- Why Should You Have an Ultrasound Scan at 18th Week of Pregnancy?

 - Your radiologist may also show you your baby’s face, arms and legs.
 However, you may find it difficult to spot your baby’s organs, but that is absolutely fine because it is a bit difficult to understand the scan.
 You may ask the radiologist to help you understand the scan better.

 - The bones of the baby at 18 weeks pregnant ultrasound will appear white on the screen, the amniotic fluid will appear black, and the soft tissues will appear grey in colour.

 After showing you the glimpses of the scan, the radiologist will then turn the screen towards himself and make other assessments.
 You will be handed a soft copy or a DVD of the scan after the process is over.

-There are no after effects of an ultrasound scan, and you can easily resume your day to day activities.
+There are no after-effects of an ultrasound scan, and you can easily resume your day to day activities.
 At the same time, there are no scientific pieces of evidence available that prove any ill-effects of an ultrasound scan on the expectant mother and her unborn child.
-There are no harmful radiations used to obtain the images instead very high-frequency sound waves are used for the purpose.
+There are no harmful radiations used to obtain the images, instead, very high-frequency sound waves are used for the purpose.
 In some cases where the foetus is farther away from the transducer, the process becomes little difficult and may take a bit longer.
 You may even be called after a few days for a re-scan.
-In case of twins and multiple pregnancies also your doctor may face difficulties in establishing the foetal structures and you may be asked to come again after a few days.
+In the case of twins and multiple pregnancies also your doctor may face difficulties in establishing the foetal structures and you may be asked to come again after a few days.